Line Editing & Copy Editing

 What is included in the service?

-- A style sheet outlining the editorial decisions I made during the copyedit
+• A style sheet outlining the editorial decisions I made during the line/copy edit

-- Editorial report: A brief overview highlighting the main issues addressed during the copyedit
+• Editorial letter: A brief overview highlighting the main issues addressed during the line/copy edit

 Pricing

 I follow suggested rate guidelines provided by the Editorial Freelancers Association (EFA).
-For copyediting, that means $0.021–$0.030 per word.
-This means that a full copyedit for a 50,000-word novel would cost $1,050.00–$1,500.00, depending on the state of the manuscript.
+I offer line editing and copy editing as a single service, and my rate is $0.029–$0.043 per word, depending on the state of the manuscript.
 I will provide the final quote after completing a sample edit.